-The Yucatan, Mexico, is one of the most popular tourist destinations in Central America.
-While Cancun is famous for its all inclusive resorts, it’s not the best place to be a backpacker or for budget travel in Mexico.
+Visiting the Yucatan in Mexico, is one of the most popular tourist destinations in Central America.
+From road tripping in Baja to spending a couple weeks living like a local in Oaxaca there’s something for everyone in Mexico.
+Cancun is famous for its all inclusive resorts, but it’s not the best place if you’re on a budget trip to Mexico.
 Cancun can be expensive and is a hot spot for the cruise crowds of the Caribbean, so can feel a little busy.
 These are all good reasons not to go to Cancun.
 So where else can you visit on the Yucatan peninsula?
 Here’s a run down of some of the most popular as well as the top off the beaten track Yucatan destinations.

 Off the beaten track Yucatan